 - Stimulus control: models using affect regulation help you to discriminate what you can control, from experiences and events beyond your own control.
 One example, and there are many, include; https://www.emotionregulationtherapy.com/.

 - Contingency management: summarised as changing behaviour to hope for the best, and prepare for the worst, an approach well represented by Albert Ellis’s Rational Emotive Therapy (RET), and its cousins .
 See https://www.verywellmind.com/rational-emotive-behavior-therapy-2796000

 - Dramatic relief: acting decisively to see things differently can be represented by Psychodrama and the work of Jacob Moreno and his followers.
 For further information, see: https://www.crchealth.com/types-of-therapy/what-is-psychodrama/.
 Also the work of recently-deceased Arthur Janov and his ‘Primal Scream’ fits in here.
+Internal Family Systems will have a place here.
 For more information, see: www.primaltherapy.com/what-is-primal-therapy.php.

-Notice the use of the term ‘trans-theoretical’ to cover a number of models that want to integrate different approaches – meaning the approach wishes to be above (any one) theory.
 In some ways, this has been my intention.
-I share the approach that recommends that we act, as well as think.
-Too often, however, you may find the action is prescribed by the model.
+I share the approach that recommends that ‘good’ therapy involves us in acting differently, as well as thinking differently.
+Too often, however, you may find the action is prescribed by the model, not by your own decisions.
 I am asking you to move from the recommendations of others, toward confidently designed safe experiments of your own.
-This is often overlooked; the ACT Approach does explicitly ask you to find your own direction, but too often, in other models, the advice is implicit and often sacrificed in the name of self-publicity.
+In case I over-state my case, I should say that action might not be everything.